FruitbatM/trail-run-adventures/TESTING.md

 6. Modal notification window appears notifying that you are about to delete a blog post and does the user wish to proceed.

 **Expected Result**
 A delete link will be displayed when the user logins with the admin permission.
-Once the delete link is clicked a notification modal will appear asking the admin user does she/he wants to delete a blog post.
+Once the delete link is clicked a notification modal will appear asking the admin user does, she/he wants to delete a blog post.
 Once the delete button is clicked the blog post will be deleted from the site.

 **Actual Result:**
 A delete link gets displayed when the user logins with the admin permission.
-When the delete link is clicked a notification modal appears asking the admin user does she/he wants to delete a blog post.
+When the delete link is clicked a notification modal appears asking the admin user does, she/he wants to delete a blog post.
 When the delete button is clicked the blog post is deleted from the site.

 **Pass/Fail:**
 Pass